-Star anise is native to Vietnam, which is where we have sourced ours from.
-Though it is now cultivated worldwide, the tropical climate is perfect for growing quality star anise seedpods, which are harvested over the late-summer months, and then sun-dried until hard.
+Star anise is native to China, which is where we have sourced ours from.
+Though it is now cultivated worldwide, the tropical climate is perfect for growing quality star anise seedpods, which are harvested in late-spring months, and then sun-dried until hard.

 Star anise should be stored in a dark, airtight container, to prevent it from sun-bleaching and losing its potency.
 Ideally, it should be somewhere static, so that the fronds don’t get bashed and damaged.

 Star anise has been long used as a traditional remedy to treat inflammation, nervousness, insomnia and pain.
 Star anise has been shown to possess anti-microbial and anti-fungal properties.
 To read more, click HERE.